javedahmed08900/n8nProjects./README.md

 # **Overview**
 - **Purpose:** Simplify and automate the process of scheduling, rescheduling and canceling doctor appointments.

--  **Goal:** Eliminate waiting times, reduce communication friction, and enhance patient convenience with real time responses.
+-  **Goal:** Eliminate waiting times, reduce communication friction and enhance patient convenience with real time responses.

 # **KeyFeatures**